COVID-19 Updates for Our Pet Parents in Fayetteville

 - A team member will come out to your car to bring your pet into the clinic to begin the appointment.

-- A staff member will then bring your pet back to your vehicle, along with the invoice from today’s services, and will take your payment into the building to be processed and bring you back out your payment method and receipt.
+- A staff member will then bring your pet back to your vehicle, along with the invoice from your pet's visit, and will take your payment into the building to be processed and bring you back out your payment method and receipt.

 Drop Off Visits